amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

 What causes gamblers to make the choices they make with the information they have, and how accurately can I predict the field of wagers in a given contest?

-I set out to answer these questions using scraped contest records of field ownerships in past FanDuel NBA contests (thanks to [@brainydfs](http://brainydfs.com/)), historic athlete performance data from [sportsdatabase.com](http://sportsdatabase.com/), the news leading up to the particular contest (e.g., "industry" fantasy output projections from [basketballmonster.com](http://basketballmonster.com), [fantasycrunchers.com](http://fantasycrunchers.com), themselves the output of decidedly mediocre regression models, available injury/roster reporting, etc.), and elements of the fantasy game mechanics presumed to impact fantasy gamblers' decisions.
-(These and others are detailed below.)
+I set out to answer these questions using scraped contest records of field ownerships in past FanDuel NBA contests (thanks to [@brainydfs](http://brainydfs.com/)), historic athlete performance data from [sportsdatabase.com](http://sportsdatabase.com/), the news leading up to the particular contest (e.g., "industry" fantasy output projections from [BasketballMonster](http://basketballmonster.com) and [FantasyCrunchers.com](http://fantasycrunchers.com), themselves the output of _decidedly mediocre_ regression models, available injury/roster reports), and elements of the DFS game mechanics presumed to impact gamblers' decisions.
+(These and others are detailed in the __Model Factors__ section below.)

 I trained and validated ~400 player-centered models (estimators include ridge, lasso, random forest, and gradient-boosted regressors) on over 700 "tournament" contests from the 2016 season and the first two months of the 2017 season, holding out January 2017 slates for model testing.

 ## Results
   * __training/validating player-centered models__